 2) “Bridging Research and Policy: Executive Function Development and Opportunities for Dual-Language Learners in Rhode Island” (collaborators: Brown University (S. Buka), RI KIDS COUNT, and Ready to Learn/Providence Plan).
 This project brings together researchers, policy makers, and practitioners around the topics of executive function development and dual-language learning.
-In dialogue with RI Department of Education and national experts, the team is organizing two symposia, policy briefs, and proceedings with the goal of accelerating the development and adoption of evidence-based curricula in pre-K learning environments.
-See the News and Events page for more information about these symposia, and read Emily Davis’s post on Swearer Sparks.
+In dialogue with RI Department of Education and national experts, the team organized two symposia, policy briefs, and proceedings with the goal of accelerating the development and adoption of evidence-based curricula in pre-K learning environments.
+Read "Connecting Research with Practice" by Emily Davis on Swearer Sparks.

 3) “Pre-to-Three: Improving Utilization and Quality of Services for Low-Income Families in Rhode Island” (collaborators: Brown University (P. Vivier), Hasbro Children’s Hospital, RI Department of Health).
-This team is conducting quantitative and qualitative research at the Hasbro Children’s Hospital Pediatric Primary Care division in order to design and test interventions aimed at increasing the utilization, cost-effectiveness, and quality of services provided to low-income families in Rhode Island.
-Read Natalie Posever’s post on Swearer Sparks.
+This team conducted quantitative and qualitative research at the Hasbro Children’s Hospital Pediatric Primary Care division in order to design and test interventions aimed at increasing the utilization, cost-effectiveness, and quality of services provided to low-income families in Rhode Island.
+Read "The Holes You Can't See" by Natalie Posever on Swearer Sparks.